 A good manager's main focus should be how to make the workflow easier for the employees so they can produce the quality work you hired them for.
 Ask employees to make a list of the tasks they do that take up more of their time than they'd like.
 Have them list what they actually do, not just what's in their job description.

 Management needs to listen to employee ideas about how the work process could be improved.
 Does one department constantly hold up other departments, creating crunch time for everyone else?
 If so, how can it be prevented?

 We all know that stress makes people sick.
-In addition to lowering your immunity, there are the inevitable body aches and sore muscles that come along with too many hours on the clock.
+In addition to lowering your immunity and causing common colds, there are the inevitable body aches and sore muscles that come along with too many hours on the clock.

 - Loss of appetite

 - Loss of sleep

 How To Fix It